-Suzuki had announced to stop manufacturing the Kizashi in 2013.
+Suzuki formally announced to stop manufacturing the Kizashi in 2013.
 Pak Suzuki is not assembling one locally but Kizashi is being imported as a CBU (Completely Built Unit).
-Since the Sagara plant in Japan is no longer manufacturing Kizashi for more than a couple of years, there is a huge question mark whether the cars being imported are the ones which were built back then, but remained unsold?
+Since the Sagara plant in Japan is no longer manufacturing Kizashi for more than a couple of years, there is a huge question mark whether the cars being imported are the ones that were built back then but remained unsold.

 Why no extended warranty for Kizashi?

 Another huge question mark is related to the warranty.
-If you visit Pak Suzuki website, there is no extended warranty option available for the Kizashi, why?
-However the other imported vehicles including the APV & Jimny are offered with extended warranty starting from PKR 13,200/- Customers of Pak Suzuki can enjoy an extended warranty period up to 4 years, but Kizashi surprisingly is the only vehicle to be offered without this facility.
+If you visit the Pak Suzuki website, there is no extended warranty option available for the Kizashi, why?
+However, the other imported vehicles including the APV & Jimny are offered with extended warranties starting from PKR 13,200/- Customers of Pak Suzuki can enjoy an extended warranty period of up to 4 years, but Kizashi surprisingly is the only vehicle to be offered without this facility.

 Availability of Spare parts?

-This is one the major point of concern.
+This is one of the major points of concern.
 Is Pak Suzuki well equipped with the Kizashi spare parts?
 There were cases related to out-of-market vehicles in the past, Chevrolet Aveo & Proton Gen-2 to name a couple when certain maintenance part was required and the dealership did not have it.
-In order to arrange one for the customer, the specific part was then imported which took a couple of week, to up to a month to arrive.
-In certain cases the vehicle was garaged till the maintenance part arrived.
+In order to arrange one for the customer, the specific part was then imported which took a couple of weeks, to up to a month to arrive.
+In certain cases, the vehicle was garaged till the maintenance part arrived.
 This fear is almost entirely associated with any out-of-market car, be it Kizashi.

 Kizashi is priced at PKR 5.0 million which is a lot.
 Although the car is way cheaper compared to the Accord & Camry (cars it was meant to compete with) in Pakistan.
-Honda Accord is priced from PKR 10,650,000 while Toyota Camry is available at PKR.
+Honda Accord is priced at PKR 10,650,000 while Toyota Camry is available at PKR.
 10,949,000, both being twice as much expensive compared to Kizashi.
-Reason is the high taxes on cars with bigger engines being imported as CBU.
-Still those who can spend PKR 5.0 million have options such as the Audi A3 (PKR 3.8 million) which is a much prestigious option, new Civic 1.5T (3.0 million) and imported vehicles including BMW, Mercedese etc. These brands being successful across the globe gives a higher level of satisfaction & prestige against the money spent.
+The reason is the high taxes on cars with bigger engines being imported as CBU.
+Still, those who can spend PKR 5.0 million have options such as the Audi A3 (PKR 3.8 million) which is a much more prestigious option, the new Civic 1.5T (3.0 million), and imported vehicles including BMW, Mercedes, etc. These brands being successful across the globe gives a higher level of satisfaction & prestige against the money spent.

 Kizashi is not all that bad but it will be a big NO if Pak Suzuki is willing to just clear out the unsold units of the vehicle.
-However in a long term basis, if the car is offered with a lower displacement engine in Pakistan, say 1.8 or 2.0, assembling one locally will bring the cost down and if somehow Pak Suzuki is able to price it around the new Civic, it will become a much attractive option.
-At current price Kizashi will struggle to leave the showrooms, just as it did in almost every market of the world.
-A long term vision is needed to make the car successful but we still believe Pak Suzuki should introduce cars like the Suzuki Ciaz which is a better yet successful vehicle rather than an obsolete and globally flop Kizashi!
+However on a long-term basis, if the car is offered with a lower displacement engine in Pakistan, say 1.8 or 2.0, assembling one locally will bring the cost down and if somehow Pak Suzuki is able to price it around the new Civic, it will become a much attractive option.
+At the current price, Kizashi will struggle to leave the showrooms, just as it did in almost every market of the world.
+A long-term vision is needed to make the car successful but we still believe Pak Suzuki should introduce cars like the Suzuki Ciaz which is a better yet successful vehicle rather than an obsolete and globally flop Kizashi!